-play operator.
-Using Equation (7) and substituting $E_r$ in (8) by $F_r$ , the Prandtl-Ishlinskii model defined by the play hysteresis operator is expressed as follows:
+Since the operator F_r is the complement of E_r , the Prandtl-Ishlinskii model can also be expressed through the play operator.
+Using Equation (7) and substituting E_r in (8) by F_r , the Prandtl-Ishlinskii model defined by the play hysteresis operator is expressed as follows:

-$$w(t) = p_0 v(t) - \int_0^R p(r) F_r[v](t) dr,$$ (9)

-where $p_0 = \int_0^R p(r)dr$ is constant which depends on the density function.
+$$w(t) = p_0 v(t) - \int{0}^{R} p(r) F_r[v](t) dr, \qquad (9)$$ where $p_0 = \int_0^R p(r)dr$ is constant which depends on the density function.
 It should be noted that Equation (9) decomposes the hysteresis behavior into two terms.
 The first term describes the linear reversible part and the second term describes the nonlinear hysteretic part.
 This decomposition is crucial since it facilitates the utilization of the currently available control techniques for the controller design.

-IV.
-CONTROLLER DESIGN
+4. CONTROLLER DESIGN

-In this section, instead of constructing the inverse of the hysteresis model to mimic the hysteresis effects as frequently done in the literature, we shall propose, as an illustration, an adaptive variable structure controller for plants of the form described by (2) preceded by hysteresis described by the Prandtl-Ishlinskii model.
+In this section, instead of constructing the inverse of the hysteresis model to mimic the hysteresis effects as frequently done in the literature, we shall propose, as an illustration, a backstepping based adaptive robust controller for plants of the form described by (2) preceded by hysteresis described by the Prandtl-Ishlinskii model.
 The proposed controller will lead to global stability and yield tracking within a desired precision.